Chas Mortimer

-Charles Mortimer (born 14 April 1949) is an English former professional motorcycle short-circuit road racer and race-school instructor.
+Charles Summers Mortimer (born 14 April 1949) is an English former professional motorcycle short-circuit road racer and race-school instructor.
 He competed in the Grand Prix motorcycle road racing world championships from 1969 to 1979.
 He remains the only competitor to have won FIM Grand Prix races in the 125, 250, 350, 500 and 750 world championship classes.

 Motorcycle racing career

 Born in Shere, Surrey, UK, Mortimer is the son of Charles Mortimer Senior, a former motorcycle road racer and proprietor of the Charles Mortimer Race School based at Brands Hatch race circuit, Kent.
 The school was originally named in 1963 as the Beart-Mortimer racing school, with engine tuner Francis Beart being a partner to Mortimer Senior which ended in 1965 due to Beart's other business involvements.
-From 1966 the venues included Cadwell Park, Silverstone and Mallory Park.
+From 1966, the venues included Cadwell Park, Silverstone and Mallory Park.

 Mortimer began racing in 1965 on a Greeves Silverstone as used by the race school.
 At 18 years of age in 1967, Mortimer was one of the school's instructors, with Paul Smart being another.
 Both were competitive riders sponsored by Charles Senior, riding from a stable of machines consisting of RDS Greeves 250s, a Bultaco 125 and an Aermacchi 350.
 He competed for most of his career as a privateer riding Yamaha motorcycles.
-When Mortimer won the 1972 500cc Spanish Grand Prix on a Yamaha, it marked the first 500cc Grand Prix victory for the Japanese manufacturer.
-He had his best Grand Prix season in 1973 when he finished second to Kent Andersson in the 125cc world championship.
+When Mortimer won the 500cc Spanish Grand Prix on a Yamaha, it marked the first 500cc Grand Prix victory for the Japanese manufacturer.
+He had his best Grand Prix season in when he finished second to Kent Andersson in the 125cc world championship.
+In the season, Mortimer held a comfortable lead on 15-time World Champion Giacomo Agostini during the 350cc Austrian Grand Prix at the Salzburgring, when he slowed his pace to allow Agostini to claim the victory because he was unsure whether the Yamaha factory would withhold their support if he defeated their top rider.
 Mortimer also competed successfully at the Isle of Man TT, with eight victories at the event.
 In 1976, he won the Macau Grand Prix.